-Subscribe for the Global Equity Valuations Researcher Dataset by Siblis Research that includes historical P/E (TTM) of NASDAQ 100 since 12/31/1988.
-This datataset provides current and historical P/E (TTM) ratios, forward P/E ratios, CAPE ratios, dividend yields, market cap to GNI ratios, sector breakdowns and long-term interest rates of the largest economies and stock markets in the world.
-Check a sample dataset from here.
+Need comprehensive data?
+For full access to our complete database, check the Professional Subscription Plan to our Global Equity Valuations data that provides you the current and historical P/E (TTM) ratios, earnings per share (EPS), forward P/E ratios, CAPE ratios, dividend yields, market cap to GNI ratios, and long-term interest rates of the largest economies, stock markets & equity indices in the world.
+The data format and delivery method can be individually customized based on your requirements.
+Examine a sample dataset from here.

 How the P/E ratio is calculated?